What is Padcev?

 Before taking this medicine

-To make sure Padcev is safe for you, tell your doctor if you have:
+To make sure Padcev is safe for you, tell your doctor if you have ever had:

-Enfortumab vedotin can harm an unborn baby or cause birth defects if the mother or the father is using this medicine.
+Enfortumab vedotin can harm an unborn baby if the mother or the father is using this medicine.

-If you are a woman, do not use Padcev if you are pregnant.
-You may need to have a negative pregnancy test before starting this treatment.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 2 months after your last dose.
+If you are a woman, you may need a pregnancy test to make sure you are not pregnant.
+Use birth control while using Padcev and for at least 2 months after your last dose.

-Do not breastfeed while using this medicine, and for at least 3 weeks after your last dose.
+Do not breastfeed while using Padcev, and for at least 3 weeks after your last dose.

 How is Padcev given?

-Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when Padcev is injected.
+Tell your medical caregivers if you feel any burning or pain when Padcev is injected.

 Padcev is given in a 28-day treatment cycle.
-You may need to use the medicine only on certain days of each cycle.
-Your doctor will determine how long to treat you with this medicine.
+You will receive an injection only on certain days of this cycle.
+Your doctor will determine how many cycles you need.

 Padcev can cause high blood sugar (hyperglycemia) even if you have never had it before or if you are not diabetic.
 Severe hyperglycemia may be life-threatening.
 Your blood sugar may need to be checked often.